Unlimited: How David Learnt Forgiveness

 We are forgiven only because of God’s mercy and compassion.
 We are forgiven because God gave us his one and only Son who died at Calvary.

-Eli’s Reflection: For me, that last sentence helped me understand more about own relationship with God and the Gospel.
-If this is your experience also, reflect on how you have learnt your own need of forgiveness, and its cost, in your own life.
-If not, what do you believe is more important in life?
+Reflection: For me, the last sentence in this devotional was an important realisation in understanding my own relationship with God and the Gospel.
+Do you agree?
+If so, reflect on how you have learnt your own need of forgiveness, and its cost, in your own life.
+If not, what things do you believe are more important in life?